Art Gallery of Guelph

-The Art Gallery of Guelph (AGG), formerly the Macdonald Stewart Art Centre (MSAC), is a public gallery and adjoining sculpture park in Guelph, Ontario.
+The Art Gallery of Guelph (AGG), formerly the Macdonald Stewart Art Centre, is a public gallery and adjoining Sculpture garden in Guelph, Ontario.
 Its collection consists of over 9,000 works.
-The AGG is a nonprofit that focuses on research, publishing, educational programs, and touring exhibitions.
+The AGG is a nonprofit organization which focuses on research, publishing, educational programs, and touring exhibitions.

 History

-Originally founded as MSAC in 1978, AGG is a nonprofit organization with three sponsors: the University of Guelph, the City of Guelph, and the Upper Grand District School Board.
+Originally known as MacDonald Stewart Art Centre from 1978 to 2014, the AGG is a nonprofit organization with three sponsors: the University of Guelph, the City of Guelph, and the Upper Grand District School Board.
 It was founded in 1978.
-The art gallery was established as a new cultural institution to benefit the wider community.When the gallery formally opened to the public on November 7, 1980, the University of Guelph curator, Judith Nasby, was appointed director and curator.
+The art gallery was established as a new cultural institution to benefit the wider community.
+When the gallery formally opened to the public on November 7, 1980, the University of Guelph curator, Judith Nasby, was appointed director and curator.

-Architect Raymond Moriyama renovated the historic 1904 school building to create a public art gallery meeting international standards.
-In 1983, the Donald Forster Sculpture Park was established on the 2.5-acre site adjacent to the building.
-It is the largest outdoor collection at an institution in Canada.
-It includes 40 works by artists from across the country.
-In 2016, the Art Gallery of Guelph appointed new leadership; Shauna McCabe became the gallery's director on August 1, 2016.
+Architect Raymond Moriyama transformed the 1904 school building into a public art gallery that adheres to international standards.
+The Donald Forster Sculpture Park, initiated in 1983 on a 2.5-acre site near the building, stands as Canada's largest outdoor collection at an institution.
+With 40 works contributed by artists nationwide, the park showcases a diverse range of artistic expressions.
+In 2016, the Art Gallery of Guelph underwent a leadership change, appointing Shauna McCabe as the gallery's director on August 1 of that year.

-AGG is housed in a 31,000-square-foot building with seven gallery spaces over two floors.There are three open-concept galleries on the main floor, including a central clerestory gallery.
-The second floor includes three uniquely configured gallery spaces, as well as a lecture room, large-scale art storage, and an art studio.
+The AGG is housed in a 31,000-square-foot building with seven gallery spaces over two floors.
+There are three open-concept galleries on the main floor, including a central clerestory gallery.
+The second floor includes three uniquely-configured gallery spaces, as well as a lecture room, large-scale art storage, and an art studio.